HummingBytes benchmark · Tested March 2026

 Do both models support high-resolution outputs?

 All outputs were generated at 4K resolution using default model settings inside HummingBytes, with no post-processing applied.
 Each model received the same prompt and, where applicable, the same reference image.
-Tests were last run in February 2026.
+Tests were last run in March 2026.
 Results may vary as models are updated.